0day-ci/linux/Documentation/admin-guide/binfmt-misc.rst

 	    emulation is installed and uses the opened image to spawn the emulator, meaning it is always available once installed, regardless of how the environment changes.
+- ``timeout``
+  is an optional field; the newly added interpreter is automatically disabled after the specified number of seconds.
+To cancel such count down, cat or echo something to ``/proc/.../the_name``.
+This registration in two steps allows recovering a system left unusable by some wrong configuration.
+A timeout of 0 seconds effectively adds a disabled interpreter.
+Values smaller than 0 or bigger than 120 are invalid.

 There are some restrictions: